SamuelClucas/CustomFlightController/README.md

 roll=0.02,pitch=-0.01,yaw=0.03,...
 The Receiver class parses key-value telemetry frames and prints them directly with terminal coloring.

-Integration with Drone Firmware
+### Integration with Drone Firmware
-The onboard flight controller sends telemetry frames (e.g., roll, pitch, yaw, altitude, voltage, PID errors) over UART.
+The [onboard flight controller](./onboardController/README.md) sends telemetry frames (e.g., roll, pitch, yaw, altitude, voltage, PID errors) over UART.
 This station listens, parses, and prints those updates in real time.

 Future versions may include:

-Logging
+- Logging
-Signal quality monitoring
+- Signal quality monitoring
-A minimal dashboard
+- A minimal dashboard

 Maiden Flight
-🛸 The drone flew untethered during its maiden test before triggering an overtilt-safety cutoff.
+The drone flew untethered during its maiden test before triggering an overtilt-safety cutoff.
 A short telemetry log is included.

 A video and photo of the flight are available in the lib/ directory and can optionally be embedded in the project’s main README.